Published on April 22nd, 2017 | by Bobby Mathews0

 Other Japanese wrestlers have gone on to have prominent political roles as well.
 Hiroshi Hase, a former wrestler for both New Japan and All Japan, is currently a part of the presidential cabinet, serving as Minister of Education, Culture, Sports, Science and Technology.
 That, of course, is after a career in the House of Councillors and the House of Representatives in the National Diet.
 Hase was the second professional wrestler elected to national office, after Inoki.
 Still, others have served as well, including Atsushi Onita and the Great Sasuke, who was the first masked wrestler elected to national office.

-So while many American wrestlers have pursued elected office, Japanese wrestlers seem to have perfected actually getting elected.
+So while many American wrestlers have mixed wrestling and politics, Japanese wrestlers seem to have perfected actually getting elected.
 We won’t know for a while how Glenn Jacobs will fare in his race for mayor of Knox County—that election held until May 2018—but one thing’s for sure: he wants to represent the place he calls home.

 “My family and I could live anywhere in the U.S. we want,” he said when announcing his candidacy.
 “We live here because we want to live here.
 Because we love it here.”